oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ## Relevant events

-The relevant for the security group feature are listed and explained below.
+The relevant events for the security group feature are listed and explained below.

 ### Add security group